 I could easily expect $450 per month in rent from these units—not the $400 previously thought.

 While looking at this property, my agent told me something else exciting about it: This property was not a 4-plex, but actually a 5-plex.
 The bank had “decommissioned” the fifth unit in order to make the sale easier (4-plexes are MUCH easier to finance than 5-plexes, because a 4-unit is considered “residential” in the loan world, whereas 5 units and up are considered “commercial” and require a whole different set of standards and a much different approval process).
 We walked to the third floor and I was shocked at what I found—a large, 3-bedroom apartment that was in decent shape.
 The sellers had locked all the bedroom doors and called them “storage” for the other four units.

 The numbers I had run before were based on 4 units and $1,700 per month in income.
 Now, it seems, the potential for income was MUCH higher.
 This was the catalyst to turn this 4-plex from a good deal to a great deal.

 A Quick Estimate of Repairs Needed

-Overall, the property was in pretty good shape, it looked pretty ugly from the outside (my favorite, really!
-It drives away competition!)
-It definitely needs a new paint job on the outside, and some of the shingles from a fairly new roof had blown off in a freak windstorm we had several years back (missing shingles are very common in my area because of that storm, though most homes have been fixed since then.
-This place had not.)
-Additionally, the 5th unit needed some help to bring it into a rentable shape.
-I estimated about $10,000 worth of work to get the place fully finished, including finishing up the 5th unit.
+Overall, the property was in pretty good shape.
+It looked pretty ugly from the outside (my favorite, really—it drives away competition!).
+It definitely needed a new paint job on the outside, and some of the shingles from a fairly new roof had blown off in a freak windstorm we had several years back (missing shingles are very common in my area because of that storm, though most homes have been fixed since then—this place had not).
+Additionally, the fifth unit needed some help to bring it into a rentable shape.
+I estimated about $10,000 worth of work to get the place fully finished, including finishing up the fifth unit.